-How To Build A DIY Wood Floating Desk With Simple Brackets
+DIY Corner Wood Floating Desk With Simple Brackets

-How to determine the size and design of your custom floating desk?
+How to determine the size and desk design?

-For reference our desk (ours is appx.
-4’ on one (1) side and 5’ on the other side x 18” off the wall.
-We knew we wanted an l-shaped desk to best utilize the space of the small room.
+For reference, our desk is approximately 55″ on one side and 83″ on the other side x 18” off the wall.
+The L-shaped desk was best to utilize the space of this small room.

 You will also need to decide the height of your desk.
-We made ours 2” shorter than our kitchen table, but made sure regular sized chairs would fit.
-You may need to work a little backwards on your design and make sure whatever stools or chairs you are using will work.
+We made ours 2” shorter than our kitchen table but made sure regular-sized chairs would fit.
+You may need to work a little backward on your design and make sure whatever stools or chairs you are using will work.

 Using things you already have is part of our DIY mentality.

-Determine the desk materials you want to use.
-Ours is made out of birch plywood and oak molding.
+- Determine the desk materials you want to use.
+Our desk is made of birch plywood and oak molding for the front piece.

-If you want to paint the plywood or need a cheaper option you could construct this completely out CDX.
+- If you want to paint the plywood or need a cheaper option, you could construct this completely out of CDX.
 It would not have as nice of a finish, but it would be cheaper.

-Using brackets still gives the illusion of a floating desk, but the sturdiness of using heavy-duty brackets.
-You honestly can barely see our brackets once the whole desk area and the room was completed!
+- Using shelf brackets still gives the illusion of a floating desk but the sturdiness of heavy-duty brackets.
+Once the whole desk area and the room are completed, you honestly can barely see our brackets (unless you are looking up at the bottom of the desk).

 Tools needed